mrkkrp/fix-input/README.md

 ```

 Here we get new input method named `"dvorak-russian"`.
 With Dvorak layout,
-this will let users use familiar layout when they wish to type Russian.
+this will let users use the familiar layout when they wish to type Russian.

 Once generated, the layout can be used as usual.